mfocko/kb/blog/aoc-2022/01-week-1.md

 solely of ASCII letters, I bit the bullet and went with sliding window and constructing sets from that window, checking if the set is as big as the window.

-One possible optimization could consist of keeping a bitvector (i.e. `usize` variable) of encountered characters and updating it as we go.
+One possible optimization could consist of keeping a bit-vector (i.e. `usize` variable) of encountered characters and updating it as we go.
 However this has a different issue and that is removal of the characters from the left side of the window.
 We don't know if the same character is not included later on.